 The word itself is the only one on this list that has actual American origins.
 It comes from the Narragansett people — a tribe from Rhode Island — who called the plant askútasquash, which was eventually corrupted by the English into isquoutersquash and then shortened to simply “squash.
 “The verb “squash” came into English through Vulgar Latin and thus is completely unrelated to the food.

 If pie was eaten at the first Thanksgiving, it likely would’ve been a meat pie rather than a dessert one.
 Turkey pies, for example, were definitely a phenomenon during the time of the Pilgrims.
 Pie has been ubiquitous in English society for hundreds of years, appearing all the way back in Geoffrey Chaucer’s Canterbury Tales.
 But where the word “pie” comes from is pretty uncertain.
-The best theory is that it actually comes from the birds called magpies, which were just called “pies” before the 17th century.
+The best food etymology theory is that it comes from the birds called magpies, which were just called “pies” before the 17th century.
 Why would this bird refer to a filled pastry?
 No one really knows for sure.
 The leading theory is that the preparation of pie — using lots of different ingredients — resembled the way magpies collect objects.

 Depending on what kind of pie you make, there are lots of other linguistic facts to add to your meal.
 If you choose pecan, you’ll be using a nut whose name came from the Algonquian language, as they originated in the area that is now the southern United States.
 And let’s not forget the great debate as to whether it’s PEE-can, PEE-cahn, pee-KAHN or pick-AHN.
 Pumpkins are also native to the United States area, but the name comes from the French word pompon, meaning “large melon.”
 No matter what you’re serving at Thanksgiving, you’re sure to stumble into weird word stories to liven things up.